openbaton/docs/docs/nfvo-installation.md

 # spring.jpa.hibernate.ddl-auto=create-drop
 spring.jpa.hibernate.ddl-auto=update
 ```
+Where:
-_spring.datasource.username_ and _spring.datasource.password_ need to be adapted to the mysql username and password.
+* _spring.datasource.username_ and _spring.datasource.password_ need to be adapted to the mysql username and password.
-_spring.jpa.hibernate.ddl-auto_ has to be set to **update** if you want the NFVO not to drop all the tables after being shut down and to make it reuse the same tables after restarting.
+* _spring.jpa.hibernate.ddl-auto_ has to be set to **update** if you want the NFVO not to drop all the tables after being shut down and to make it reuse the same tables after restarting.

 For more details please see the [Spring Documentation](http://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html) regarding the configuration parameters.